Can Your Pet Get Bed Bugs?

 Q: What else should I do if I find bed bugs on my pet or in his bedding?

 A: Wash your pet’s bedding, toys and anything plush he comes in contact with.
-Look for tell tale signs of the bugs, such as blood spots and casings to determine if the area is infested.
+Look for tell tale signs of the bugs, such as fecal stains that will not flake off and will smear if wiped with a damp cloth, to determine if an area is infested.

 Q: What kills bed bugs?